Learn from professional dancers

 Omar Hernández

-One of the things I enjoy the most is working with little kids.
-I feel very happy and it’s rewarding to work with them.
-And it also feels great to see them evolve and improve every day.
+"One of the things I enjoy most is working with little kids.
+It feels great to see them evolve and improve every day."

 Adrián Ramírez Juárez